PatBall1/DeepForestcast/README.md

 ## Forecast

-Deep CNNs can predict how deforestation frontiers are likely to evolve
+Deep CNNs can predict how deforestation frontiers are likely to evolve.

+Some examples from the Southern Peruvian Amazon:

 a) Agricultural expansion
 b) Illegal gold mine
 c) New forest road
-d) Remote landslide
+d) Remote landslide*

+*unlikely for forest loss to continue

 ![Example forecast](/report/figures/ForecastExamples.png)